-Fang Feng means “wind prevention”, the pathogenic wind that can block Qi and disturb the body’s natural harmony.
+Fang Feng translates to “wind prevention”, the pathogenic wind that can block one's Qi and disturb the body’s natural harmony.
 According to Chinese medicine theory, the herb is meant to treat “wind moist disorders”.
 With its regenerative and empowering immunity benefits, we just couldn’t give Fang Feng a pass, so we combined it with other Qi enhancing herbs found in the popular Chinese herbal formula, Jade Windscreen.
 You can learn more about the blend here, but to get familiarized with what makes Fang Feng incredibly powerful, read on.

 Origins, Flavor, and Taste

 Fang Feng is a medicinal root of the herbaceous perennial plant, saposhnikovia divaricata that belongs to the family of Umbelliferae, a family of aromatic flowering plants.
 The root is grown in Northeast of China in Heilongjiang, Jilin, and Liaoning Provinces and also in the east of Inner Mongolia.
 The roots are collected twice a year, once in spring and again in the autumn.
 The herb tastes slightly pungent and sweet while its fragrance is quite pleasant.

 Healing Properties Recognized by Traditional Chinese Medicine